 The word 'hiking' isn't used as much in the UK as it is in North America.
 In the UK we tend to use 'walking' to cover such a wide range of activities that it can mislead.
 North American readers should probably think of About Argyll's walks as hikes, but at the gentler end of the range.
-You'll need though boots with a good tread, that provide adequate ankle support.
-No boots with smooth soles; no walking shoes, no trainers nor similar very lightweight shoes which won't cope with the rougher or wetter ground and could be dangerous in steeper places.
+You'll need tough boots with a good tread, that provide adequate ankle support.
+No boots with smooth soles, no walking shoes, no trainers nor similar very lightweight shoes which won't cope with the rougher or wetter ground and could be dangerous in steeper places.

 We offer two grades of walking / hiking: